zhang-yuantong/zhang-yuantong.github.io/_pages/about.md

   - /about.html
 ---

 There are too many places to introduce myself.
 There's bio, there's description, and there's About.
-Just check my [github](https://github.com/zhang-yuantong) to get started.
+To be simple, i self-identify as a trader, a researcher, a coder, a scholar.
+I graduated from Duke University with a M.A. in Economics, and UCSD wit ha B.A. in Economics.
+Now I work at China Galaxy Securities in charge of OTC market valuation, primarily for options and swaps.
+I don't really like this job, but fuck it, i take it.

-Example: editing a Markdown file for a talk
+This is me, of course photoshoped.
 ![Editing a Markdown file for a talk](/images/editing-talk.png)